hwdsl2/docker-ipsec-vpn-server/README.md

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
 If another DNS provider is preferred, [read below](https://github.com/hwdsl2/docker-ipsec-vpn-server#use-alternative-dns-servers).

+Using kernel support could improve IPsec/L2TP performance.
+If your Docker host's OS supports it, you should see "Using l2tp kernel support" in the output of `docker logs ipsec-vpn-server`.

 ## Update Docker image

 To update your Docker image and container, first follow instructions from the [Download](https://github.com/hwdsl2/docker-ipsec-vpn-server#download) section.
 If the Docker image is already up to date, you should see: